Bandwidth/bandwidth.github.io/voice/bxml/verbs/bridge.md

 #### bridgeCompleteUrl {#bridgeCompleteUrl}
 If the called party (target call) is the first to leave the bridge, then the [BridgeComplete](../callbacks/bridgeComplete.md) callback is sent to the `bridgeCompleteUrl`.

-<aside class="alert general small"><p>A call leaves the bridge when it hangs up or when it gets [redirected](../../methods/calls/postCallsCallId.md) to another BXML.</p></aside>
+A call leaves the bridge when it is hung up or when it gets [redirected](../../methods/calls/postCallsCallId.md) to another BXML.

-Verbs following the `<Bridge>` will be ignored when the `bridgeCompleteUrl` attribute is specified, and the BXML returned by this callback is executed on the call.
+Verbs following the `<Bridge>` will be ignored when the `bridgeCompleteUrl` attribute is specified, and the BXML returned in this callback is executed on the call.
-If the `bridgeCompleteUrl` attribute is not specified, then no callback will be sent and execution of verbs following the `<Bridge>` tag continues.
+If the `bridgeCompleteUrl` attribute is not specified, then no callback will be sent, and execution of the verbs following the `<Bridge>` tag continues.

-This callback is also sent if any problem occurs with the bridge, such as the target call was not answered yet, or it was already hung up.
+This callback is also sent if any problem occurs that prevents the calls to be bridged, such as the target call was not answered yet, or it was already hung up.

-A call leaves the bridge when it hangs up or when it gets [redirected](../../methods/calls/postCallsCallId.md) to another BXML.

 #### bridgeTargetCompleteUrl {#bridgeTargetCompleteUrl}
-If the caller is the first to leave the bridge, then the [BridgeTargetComplete](../callbacks/bridgeTargetComplete.md) callback is sent to the `bridgeTargetCompleteUrl`, and the BXML returned by this callback is executed on the target call.
+If the caller is the first to leave the bridge, then the [BridgeTargetComplete](../callbacks/bridgeTargetComplete.md) callback is sent to the `bridgeTargetCompleteUrl`, and the BXML returned in this callback is executed on the target call.

 If the `bridgeTargetCompleteUrl` attribute is not specified, then no event will be sent and the target call will be hung up.